matplotlib/pytest-mpl/README.md

 A plugin to faciliate image comparison for Matplotlib figures in pytest (which uses some of the Matplotlib image comparison functions behind the scenes).

+pytest-mpl is compatible with Python 2.6, 2.7, and 3.3 and later.

 Dependencies
 ------------